New Year, New Game!

 Isabel S.

 Our team was so excited for the reveal of the new game, and we needed to do some preparation before the season officially kicked off.
-Stryke Force hosts an event called "mock-kickoff," which resembles what a kickoff looks like.
-We take one of the past FRC games, and we watch the game reveal video, discuss any questions we have about the game, start planning the strategy, and mock up a potential blueprint of the robot.
-This is a great opportunity for new students to get a grasp on how everything works, and also a chance for student leaders to test-run guiding the discussion.
+Stryke Force hosts an event called "mock-kickoff," which resembles what a kick-off looks like.
+We take one of the past FRC games, and we watch the game reveal video, discuss any questions, and start planning the strategy, and mock up a potential blueprint of the robot.
+This is a great opportunity for new students to get a grasp on how everything works, and also a chance for student leaders to practice guiding the discussion.

-This year, we decided to do the mock kickoff based on the 2020 game, INFINITE RECHARGE, giving our team an opportunity to practice breaking down a new game from the reveal video and the manual.
-We were able to create a great discussion, preparing us for this year's game reveal on Saturday.
+This year, we decided to do the mock kickoff based on the 2020 game, INFINITE RECHARGE, giving our team an opportunity to practice breaking down a new game based on the reveal video and the manual.
+We were able to create a great discussion, preparing us for this year's game reveal.

-This past Saturday, we held our kickoff event in the Stryke Force facilities for the reveal of this year's game REBUILT™ presented by Haas, which is simultaneously done around the world.
-For those unfamiliar with the term kickoff, this is where we gather for the reveal of the new FRC, the high school team's game for the year.
+On Saturday, January 10th, we held our kickoff event in the Stryke Force facility for the reveal of this year's FRC game REBUILT™ presented by Haas, which is broadcasted at the same time around the world.
+For those unfamiliar with the term kickoff, this is where we gather for the reveal of the new FRC game for the year.
 Before this event, very little detail was revealed about the new challenge, except for the name of the game and a trailer, which typically gives away the theme of the new objective.

 Here's a link to this year's game video: